 What can I say?
 This was one of the most beautiful places I have ever seen.
-Great way to spend an hour and half.
+Great way to spend an hour and a half.
 If we had more time, paddle boarding to the various hidden beaches would be fantastic.

 We left Lagos and drove to Albufeira, another of the larger resort towns in the Algarve.
 The name was originally Arabic, Al-Buhera which means Castle by the Sea.
 We rented an apartment from AirBNB.
-The apartment was perfect and we were excited to explore the the town on Saturday night.
+The apartment was perfect and we were excited to explore the town on Saturday night.